cameraui/sdk/go/docs/api/plugin.md

 ## type PluginContract

 PluginContract is the manifest contract a plugin declares so the host knows what it does and what it needs at load time.
-Validated by ValidateContract \(plugin\_helper.go\) before the plugin is started.
+Validated before the plugin is started.

 	type PluginContract struct {
-	    // Name is the stable, unique identifier for the plugin instance — used
+	    // Name is the stable, unique identifier: registry key, log prefix and
-	    // as the registry key, log prefix and the storage namespace.
+	    // storage namespace.
 	    Name string `msgpack:"name" json:"name"`
 	    // Role is the plugin's role (see PluginRole).
 	    Role PluginRole `msgpack:"role,omitempty" json:"role,omitempty"`
 	    // Provides lists the sensor types the plugin produces.
-Empty for hubs
+Empty for hubs and
-	    // and pure camera-controllers; required for sensor providers.
+	    // pure camera-controllers, required for sensor providers.
 	    Provides []SensorType `msgpack:"provides" json:"provides"`
 	    // Consumes lists the sensor types the plugin reads from other plugins
-	    // (e.g. a face plugin consumes camera video frames).
+	    // (e.g. a face plugin consuming camera video frames).
 	    Consumes []SensorType `msgpack:"consumes" json:"consumes"`
 	    // Interfaces are the capability flags the plugin implements (see
 	    // PluginInterface).
 	    Interfaces []PluginInterface `msgpack:"interfaces,omitempty" json:"interfaces,omitempty"`
-	    // Capabilities are permissions the plugin requests to call host system
+	    // Capabilities are the permissions the plugin requests to call host system
 	    // features (see PluginCapability).
-The host enforces these — calls
-	    // without a matching capability are rejected.
 	    Capabilities []PluginCapability `msgpack:"capabilities,omitempty" json:"capabilities,omitempty"`
 	    // PythonVersion is the required Python interpreter version for Python
 	    // plugins.
-Ignored by Node / Go plugins.
+Ignored by Node and Go plugins.
 	    PythonVersion PythonVersion `msgpack:"pythonVersion,omitempty" json:"pythonVersion,omitempty"`
-	    // Dependencies are extra package dependencies installed into the
+	    // Dependencies are extra dependencies installed into the plugin's runtime
-	    // plugin's runtime (Go module paths for Go plugins; PyPI / npm names
+	    // (Go module paths, PyPI or npm names).
-	    // for Python and Node plugins).
 	    Dependencies []string `msgpack:"dependencies,omitempty" json:"dependencies,omitempty"`
 	}